agabhi017/Learning-C-/Templates/Readme.md

 fine if the above templatized class definition had syntactical arrors but was never instatntiated by the user.
 * Each variation in the template arguments will create a separate definition at compile time.
 Hence, each of the definition will have their own copies of static members if declared.
 These static members will now belong to a templatized class with particular arguments.
+* Since these non type parameters to templates should be known to the compiler at compile time and cannot change their value, they rather act as a constant literal or expression.

 ### Template Sepcialization and Preference order